Stuart-Mouse/odin-gon/notes.md

         @gon_serialize_as_string
         @gon_serialize_as_bytes
-    The second option sort of implies actually storing the array using the yet-implemented @BIN(XX) syntax
+    The second option sort of implies actually storing the array using the yet-implemented @BIN(XX) syntax Currently implemented, but no option to opt out (will do when implementing special parse procs for types)

 serialize data through pointers (again, optionally)